Who are the Americans still left in Russian prisons after massive prisoner swap?

 The officials further claimed that she violently resisted arrest.
 On January 29, she was reportedly found guilty and sentenced to 14 days in jail.
 Soon after that case, Khavana was charged with treason stemming from a $51 donation to a U.S. charity that helps Ukraine.

-Her former mother-in-law, Eleonara Srebroski, previously told The Independent that Khavana was “always opening her heart and her wallet."
+Her former mother-in-law, Eleonora Srebroski, previously told The Independent that Khavana was “always opening her heart and her wallet."

 "If we do not do anything, she is going to die in jail," she says.
 "She does not have any hope to get out, because they do not have any justice [in Russia],” Srebroski said.
 "And if we as a country do not help her to come back here, to where she is... we’re going to lose a beautiful person."